 October 11, 1969, Navy P01 Roy R. Whiteside from Paducah in McCracken County died fighting in the Vietnam War.

-Apollo High School’s Rex Chapman, photographed October 11, 1985, in Owensboro.
-Chapman was one of the most heavily recruited high school basketball players to ever come out of Kentucky.
-This photo ran with a story chronicling the hype and pressure surrounding his recruitment.
+Apollo High School’s Rex Chapman was photographed on October 11, 1985, in Owensboro.
+The story discussed the hype and pressure surrounding the most heavily recruited high school basketball player to come out of Kentucky.

-October 11, 1991, 16 Kentucky State University students took over the administration building, Hume Hall, for two days.
+On October 11, 1991, 16 Kentucky State University students took over the administration building, Hume Hall, for two days.
+An investigation determined that an employee helped them get in, but no one was fingered.
+The episode occurred during the bitter battle between a former governor (Nunn) and a former school president (Wolfe).

-October 11, 1994, Sue and Steven Sanders from Prestonsburg, and UK Hospital, delivered quadruplets.
+October 11, 1994, Sue and Steven Sanders from Prestonsburg, with help from the UK Hospital, delivered quadruplets.
 James, Allison, Marie, and Kathryn went home after a month’s time.

 October 11, 2000, the Inez coal sludge from T. Massey Coal Company’s lifeless 72-acre, 2.2-billion-gallon waste lagoon suffered a crack and released 250 million gallons of slurry.
 The water supply for over 27,000 residents got contaminated, and all aquatic life in Coldwater Fork and Wolf Creek died.
 Martin County’s torrent of sludge was more than 20 times the volume of the Exxon Valdez’s crude oil spill in Alaska.
 It was twice that of its biggest forerunner among coal-mining spills, 28 years ago in Buffalo Creek, W.VA., which killed 125 people and swallowed 500 homes.
 Governor Paul E. Patton declared a ten-county emergency.

-October 11, 2012, the Vice-Presidential Debate took place in Centre College between V.P.
+October 11, 2012, Centre hosted the Vice-Presidential Debate between V.P.
 Joe Biden and Congressman Paul Ryan.
 The Nielsen Company reported that an estimated 51.4 million people watched the debate, 18.5 million fewer than the Joe Biden-Sarah Palin debate in 2008.

-October 11, 2016, Ethan Vest of Frankfort set a state record when he caught a 5.27 lbs.
+October 11, 2016, Ethen Vest of Frankfort set a state record when he caught a 5.27 lbs.
 White Catfish in Guist Creek Lake.

 On October 11, 2017, the Boy Scouts of America announced they would accept girls into their organization and establish a new program for older girls to become Eagle Scouts.

-On October 11, 2020, Governor A. Beshear entered quarantine after one of his bodyguards tested positive for the coronavirus.
+On October 11, 2020, Governor A. Beshear entered quarantine after he rode in the same car where one of his bodyguards recently tested positive.
+Even though they all wore masks, the governor wanted to take more precautions.
 Neither he nor his family tested positive.
 He told the public he felt great he just wanted to “set an example.”